reduxframework/docs/docs/core-extensions/multi-media.md

 ## The `get_extended_data` Helper Function
 The Multi Media extension includes a helper function to extract a wide variety of data for any post ID passed to it.
-To take advantage of this function, use the following code (to obtain a post ID, use the code above in conjunction with the code below):
+To take advantage of this function, use the following code (to get a post ID, use the code above in conjunction with the code below):

 ```php